Juniper/terraform-provider-mist/docs/resources/device_gateway_cluster.md

 page_title: "mist_device_gateway_cluster Resource - terraform-provider-mist"
 subcategory: "Devices"
 description: |-
-  This resource manages the Gateway Clusters.It can be used to form or unset a cluster with two Gateways assigned to the same site.Please check the Juniper Documentation first to validate the cabling between the Gateways
+  This resource can be used to form or delete a Gateway Clusters.
+It can be used with two Gateways assigned to the same site.
+  Once the Cluster is formed, it can be create just like a Gateway with the mist_device_gateway resource:
+  Claim the gateways and assign them to a site with the mist_org_inventory resourceForm the Cluster with the mist_device_gateway_cluster resource by providing the site_id and the two nodes MAC Addresses (the first in the list will be the node0)Configure the Cluster with the mist_device_gateway resource
+  Please check the Juniper Documentation first to validate the cabling between the Gateways
 ---

 # mist_device_gateway_cluster (Resource)

-This resource manages the Gateway Clusters.It can be used to form or unset a cluster with two Gateways assigned to the same site.Please check the Juniper Documentation first to validate the cabling between the Gateways
+This resource can be used to form or delete a Gateway Clusters.
+It can be used with two Gateways assigned to the same site.
+Once the Cluster is formed, it can be create just like a Gateway with the `mist_device_gateway` resource:
+1. Claim the gateways and assign them to a site with the `mist_org_inventory` resource
+2. Form the Cluster with the `mist_device_gateway_cluster` resource by providing the `site_id` and the two nodes MAC Addresses (the first in the list will be the node0)
+3. Configure the Cluster with the `mist_device_gateway` resource

+Please check the Juniper Documentation first to validate the cabling between the Gateways

 ## Example Usage